 Does a minor have to be attending school to accept employment?

-Unless already graduated from high school, fourteen and fifteen year olds must be attending school or be enrolled in a home school program in order to obtain a work permit.
-Sixteen and seventeen year olds do not have to be attending school to obtain an age certificate.
+Unless already graduated from high school, fourteen and fifteen year old children must be attending school or be enrolled in a home school program in order to obtain a work permit.
+Sixteen and seventeen year old children do not have to be attending school to obtain an age certificate.

 Are there limitations concerning the type of work that a minor may be employed to perform?

 There are many limitations concerning the type of work that can be performed by minors under the age of eighteen.
-While the majority relate to fourteen and fifteen year olds, certain restrictions apply to sixteen and seventeen year olds as well.
-For those occupations that are permissible for fourteen and fifteen year olds, it is easier to consider the occupations that are permissible than to look for those occupations that are not permitted.
-A listing of permissible occupations for fourteen and fifteen year olds is provided in the General Reference Information for Child Labor and Child Labor Fact Sheet #3
+While the majority relate to fourteen and fifteen year old children, certain restrictions apply to sixteen and seventeen year old children as well.
+For those occupations that are permissible for fourteen and fifteen year old children, it is easier to consider the occupations that are permissible than to look for those occupations that are not permitted.
+A listing of permissible occupations for fourteen and fifteen year old children is provided in the General Reference Information for Child Labor and Child Labor Fact Sheet #3

 .
 The United States Department of Labor has established seventeen occupations that are considered hazardous for all minors under the age of eighteen.
-(See General Reference Information for Child Labor & Child Labor Fact Sheet # 4
+(See General Reference Information for Child Labor) and Child Labor Fact Sheet #4

 What are the hours a minor is permitted to work?

-Sixteen and seventeen year olds are permitted to work the same hours as an adult.
+Sixteen and seventeen year old children are permitted to work the same hours as an adult.
 There are no restrictions.
-The permissible hours of work for fourteen and fifteen year olds are outlined as follows:
+The permissible hours of work for fourteen and fifteen year old children are outlined as follows: